-You have to calmly analyze first the nature of the problem in more details.
-And then after clearing up the doubts and questions that pop up in your mind, you will know exactly which box to open to correctly tell the contents of the box.
+Analyze first the nature of the problem in more details.
+And then, after clearing up the doubts and questions that pop up in your mind, you will know exactly which box to open to know the contents of all three boxes.

 Quick Solution to the 3 boxes puzzle: An exercise in elementary logic analysis and reasoning

-First stage of logical thinking with reason is, to clearly understand what are given and useful to you for solving the problem.
+First stage of logical thinking is to understand the information and how it is useful to you.

-What do you think is the most valuable information given?
+What do you think is the most valuable information?

 Think for a moment.